dib-lab/dammit/doc/pipelines.md

 to map to any user databases.
 While this pipeline may require less database space, we still recommend running with 16G of RAM, especially if mapping to a user-provided protein database.

+code to run this pipeline:

+    dammit run databases --install --pipeline quick
+    dammit run annotate --pipeline quick

+> If specifying a custom location for your databases, add `--databases-dir /path/to/dbs`

 ### full pipeline